 Dielectric-barrier-discharge plasma actuators are being developed and utilized for the aforementioned flow control problem.
 In the context of the transition control problem, the electro-mechanical coupling provided by the plasma actuator is used to negate transient growth due to surface roughness, thus preventing transition.
 Plasma actuators are also used for the control of separated shear layers, such as those found in the wake of a landing gear or blunt trailing edge.
 The utilization of these actuators is also supplemented by the study of issues relating to the practical implementation of these devices in industry.

 Finally, experimental investigations are presently underway to develop flow state estimators and low-order models for separation control.
 Estimators are essential tools in modern flow control to allow state estimation of the flow dynamics based on limited sensing.
 In addition, low-order models enable the implementation of robust control strategies with realistically feasible computational requirements, all of which supports the overarching objectives aimed at the practical implementation of flow control in industrial applications.

-Associate Professor & Associate Director - Graduate Studies
+Professor & Associate Director - Graduate Studies

 Professor & Tier II Canada Research Chair in Autonomous Space Robotics